 Rapé Tsunu

-Rapé Tsunu forte: The Yawanawá love to make their snuff from Tsunu ashes, and they call it by the name “Rume” only if it contains Tsunu ashes.
+The Yawanawá love to make their rapé with Tsunu ashes, and call it by the name “Rume” only if it contains Tsunu ashes.

-The Yawanawá use rume in all their ceremonies with “Uni” (This is how they call the Ayahuasca drink), and also on a daily basis, a common moment is when meeting in the afternoon, before or after bathing in the river.
+The Yawanawá use rume in all their ceremonies with “Uni” (That’s what they call the Ayahuasca drink), and also on a daily basis, a common time is when they meet in the afternoon, before or after bathing in the river.

-Yawanawá tsunu is a variety of Rapé ideal for connecting with feminine energy, for healing and cleansing, as well as for realigning the energy channels, acting powerfully on a physical, mental, emotional and spiritual level.
+-Properties and benefits: The Rapé Yawanawá tsunu is a variety of Rapé ideal for connecting with feminine energy, for healing and cleansing, as well as for realigning energy channels, acting powerfully on a physical, mental, emotional and spiritual level.

 -Tribe: Made by the Yawanawá tribe of Brazil.

--Composition: In its components is Mapacho and tsunu ashes, among other Amazonian sacred plants.
+-Composition: Mapacho and tsunu ashes, among other sacred Amazonian plants.

 -Size: 10 ml bottles (8 to 9 grams) Reusable glass container.